emmanuel-mfum/Wiki-API/README.md

 2. Use Specific Pattern of Routes/Endpoint URLs

-The HTTP Request Verbs are GET, POST, PUT, PATCH and DELETE.
+The HTTP Request Verbs are **GET, POST, PUT, PATCH and DELETE**.

 The specific patterns of routes/endpoints URL pertains to the "behaviour" of HTTP verbs depending on the route we are trying to reach  :

-/articles
+* /articles
-	• GET : Should retrieve all articles
+  * GET : Should retrieve all articles
-	• POST: Create one new article
+  * POST: Create one new article
-	• PUT: -
+  * PUT: -
-	• PATCH: -
+  * PATCH: -
-	• DELETE:Delete all the articles
+  * DELETE:Delete all the articles

-/articles/chuck-norris
+* /articles/chuck-norris
-	• GET : Fetches the article  on Chuck Norris
+  * GET : Fetches the article  on Chuck Norris
-	• POST: -
+  * POST: -
-	• PUT: Update the article on Chuck Norris
+  * PUT: Update the article on Chuck Norris
-	• PATCH: Update the article on Chuck Norris
+  * PATCH: Update the article on Chuck Norris
-	• DELETE: Delete the article on Chuck Norris
+  * DELETE: Delete the article on Chuck Norris

 For this project, Node/Express, MongoDB, Mongoose were used to make the API while Postman and Robo 3T were used to test it.